procore/documentation/bim_webviewer/bim_web_viewer.md

 #### Description

 Enables or disables the measurement tool.
+Requires the Measurement Tool be enabled upon viewer initialization by adding `MEASUREMENT_SD` to the options tools array.

 #### Parameters